opdavies/oliverdavies.uk/source/_posts/2012-05-24-dividing-drupals-process-and-preprocess-functions-separate-files.md

 ---
 title: Dividing Drupal's process and preprocess functions into separate files
-description: If you use a lot of process and preprocess functions within your Drupal theme, then your template.php can get very long and it can become difficult to find a certain piece of code.
+excerpt: If you use a lot of process and preprocess functions within your Drupal theme, then your template.php can get very long and it can become difficult to find a certain piece of code.
 Following the example of the Omega theme, I've started separating my process and preprocess functions into their own files.
 tags:
   - drupal
   - code
   - theming
   - preprocessing
-use: [posts]
 ---
 {% block excerpt %}
 If you use a lot of process and preprocess functions within your Drupal theme, then your template.php can get very long and it can become difficult to find a certain piece of code.
 Following the example of the [Omega theme](http://drupal.org/project/omega "The Omega theme on Drupal.org"), I've started separating my process and preprocess functions into their own files.
 For example, mytheme_preprocess_node can be placed within a preprocess/node.inc file, and mytheme_process_page can be placed within process/page.inc.